rezwan-ahmed-l7/rezwan-ahmed-l7/README.md

 <p align="center">
   <strong>🌱 Documenting my learning journey while creating resources that may help fellow students.</strong><br>
+  If you like my repositories, feel free to leave a ☆ !
+Thank you
 </p>
-<p align="center"> If you like my repositories, feel free to leave a ☆ !
-Thank you </p>